tomsfrt/e2e-deploy/readme.md

-# TKG e2e Install Automation
+# Tanzu e2e Install Automation

 ## Background
 Automate the install of common tooling for end2end demos.
 This project assumes that you have a clean cluster with a bastion host that can